 Touchless systems help reduce:

-The demand for touchless infrastructure is increasing across industries, driven by hygiene awareness and technological advancements.
+The demand for touchless infrastructure is increasing across industries, driven by growing cleanliness awareness and technological advancements.

 Touchless drying systems can be integrated into smart building designs, enhancing automation and efficiency.